 VIEW TDOT PROJECT OVERVIEW PAGE FOR DUPLEX ROAD (S.R.
 247)

 As part of this project, a long-awaited temporary traffic signal was installed in December 2016 at the intersection of Duplex Road and Port Royal Road.
 After a 21-month process of appraisals and negotiations with multiple property owners, the City acquired property access, with TDOT approval, needed to construct the signal, which is critical to public safety along Duplex Road.

-The City’s top priority in pursuing right-of-way has been to first secure the property right-of-way (ROW) easements needed to install temporary traffic signals at any of four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.
-Temporary signals have been installed at three of these intersections as the ROW has been acquired.
-The fourth and final signal, at Commonwealth, is expected to be install in Fall 2017.
+The City’s top priority in pursuing right-of-way was first secure the property right-of-way (ROW) easements needed to install temporary traffic signals at the four key intersections along Duplex Road, including Port Royal Road, Miles Johnson Parkway, Commonwealth Drive and Buckner Lane.

 Duplex Road Project Background